zdravkov/kendo-docs/api/javascript/ui/pivotgrid.md

 ##### e.path `String`

-The path to the field that will be collapseed.
+The path to the field that will be collapsed.

 #### Example - subscribe to the "collapseMember" event during initialization